OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This project demonstrates a simple yet elegant expanding card effect created entirely with CSS.
-No JavaScript is needed!
-We achieve this using CSS transitions and pseudo-elements to reveal hidden content on hover.
-This technique is particularly useful for showcasing product features, blog summaries, or any content that benefits from a gradual reveal.
+This document details the creation of an expanding card effect using only CSS.
+No JavaScript is required.
+The effect involves a card that expands vertically to reveal additional content when hovered over.
+A subtle shadow effect enhances the visual appeal.
+This example uses plain CSS3, but the concepts could easily be adapted to frameworks like Tailwind CSS.

 ## Description of the Styling

-The card utilizes a basic container with a background image.
-On hover, the card expands slightly, and a hidden section containing additional information smoothly slides into view from below.
-The transition is subtle and provides a pleasing user experience.
-We employ a gradient overlay to subtly enhance the visual appeal.
+The styling leverages CSS transitions and transforms to achieve the expansion effect.
+The card's height transitions smoothly from a compact size to a larger size upon hover.
+A box-shadow is added to create a subtle, three-dimensional effect that intensifies on hover.
+The internal content is initially hidden, then revealed via a height transition.

 ## Full Code